sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 ![I like historic rally Volkswagens](https://collectingcars.imgix.net/011646/DSC-0317.jpeg?fit=clip&w=2000&auto=format,compress&cs=srgb&q=85)
 The history of Golf Mk1/Mk2 and Polo rallies has always attracted me from my short time playing Dirt Rally 2.0.
 This is optional for most builds, but the Golf Mk1 factory wiring is tired, so I'm rewiring some things for reliability.

-I couldn't find any fuse box I liked, so I'm making a custom mounted one.
-Using individual fuse holders, [178.6152.0001](http://d.digikey.com/dc/mn-w0iJh4uEE_bUitNCuXmOASUNxIUHHNt2ANEnMXZ_AG_WhgOqCceIg4XKIDiTGU5IpRQEyR1t2V-Puo8lFuHzTPtYX6bfJEClHe62PNrZkDz-UHKBnux6j6Cr0l8ucounb-wISKZM8WacqeDnNHnfIeGZ5XxGzspQ5d8Uh5FxYEeWcK4B7IXHW6B16Ip7g/MDI4LVNYSy01MDcAAAGQlqDFwJPDtEc8eI9npTdI25sL8hjJ6yozBRIZwzLlO--b-HK9nX_LRC97znpBDoLWE892rl0=), I'll mount the fuseholders behind an ABS faceplate and mount the fuses like the ones above.
-I might update this to include a few more goodies (*AHEM on-board rally intercom*).
+I couldn't find any fuse box I liked, so I'm making a custom-mounted one.
+Using individual fuse holders, [178.6152.0001](http://d.digikey.com/dc/mn-w0iJh4uEE_bUitNCuXmOASUNxIUHHNt2ANEnMXZ_AG_WhgOqCceIg4XKIDiTGU5IpRQEyR1t2V-Puo8lFuHzTPtYX6bfJEClHe62PNrZkDz-UHKBnux6j6Cr0l8ucounb-wISKZM8WacqeDnNHnfIeGZ5XxGzspQ5d8Uh5FxYEeWcK4B7IXHW6B16Ip7g/MDI4LVNYSy01MDcAAAGQlqDFwJPDtEc8eI9npTdI25sL8hjJ6yozBRIZwzLlO--b-HK9nX_LRC97znpBDoLWE892rl0=), I'll mount the fuse holders behind an ABS faceplate and mount the fuses like the ones above.
+I might update this to include more goodies (*AHEM on-board rally intercom*).

 That's enough wiring technicalities.
 Let's talk about the actual MegaSquirt now.

 ## MegaSquirt Sensors and you

-We need your inputs!
+We need your input!

 Sensors give the ECU data so that it can do its job.
 If a sensor fails or malfunctions, the ECU will fail.
+Therefore, get the correct sensors and get the correct pinouts for your application.
+From my experience, you get what you pay for.
+While eBay and Alibaba sensors might come cheap, I wouldn't count on all of them giving you all of the correct instructions and wiring diagrams needed to do the work.
+Stick to the tried and true sensors like OEM or GM sensor.

-Therefore, get the right sensors and get the right pinouts for your application.
-Sensors usually work by changing its physical properties to produce some resistance.
+Sensors usually work by changing their physical properties to produce some resistance.
 It can be a bi-metallic metal, plate, resistance, and so on.
 Not sure where to start, follow my table here and swap out your sensors accordingly.

 | Sensor                           | MS Pin# | MegaSquirt Wire Color | Ground             | Connection                                                 | Existing or Buy       | Part Name or Number                                          | # Total wires | Wires                              |
 | -------------------------------- | ------- | --------------------- | ------------------ | ---------------------------------------------------------- | --------------------- | ------------------------------------------------------------ | ------------- | ---------------------------------- |